BedirK/Data-Analytics-Bootcamp-SQL/README.md

 Related Query Files:
 -----------------------
 *Questions & Answers  - Part 01

 *Questions & Answers  - Part 02

+*Questions & Answers  - Part 03

 ------------------------------------------------------------------------------------------------------------
 - The Northwind database, created by Microsoft for training and educational purposes, and its E-R diagram present numerous business drivers that can be derived as follows: